top of page

 ANNOUNCED July 2006

-Successor to the popular Razr, the Motorola Krzr was a slimmer design that only came in Black, Blue, and Red.
-In hindsight, this phone felt like a late attempt to fit into a party that had already ended (both as a product release and as a consumer buy).
-Still a cute phone though and there's a few things that I prefer about this phone to the Razr.
+Successor to the popular Razr, the Motorola Krzr was a slimmed-down version of the design that only came in Black, Blue, and Red.
+In hindsight, this phone felt like a late attempt to fit into a party that had already ended (both as a product release, and as a consumer buy).
+Still a decently cute phone though, and there are a few things that I prefer about this phone to the original Razr.
 First, the front glass cover on this phone is so sleek.
-The lack of colors disappointed me at first glance, but on second thought, this phone just oozes hot older sibling vibes.
-Releasing this design in purple and lime green was not going to work this time and I get that.
-I think the only thing I wish they kept the same was the width.
+The lack of vibrancy disappointed me at first glance, but on second thought, these deeper shades just ooze hot older sibling vibes.
+Releasing this design in purple and lime green was not going to work this time, and I get that now.

 4. LG enV VX9900